Booth Setup Tips

 - For sawtooth hooks used to hang artwork, it is recommended to use a small wire or paperclip for it to hang properly on the drapery hooks.

-When artists want to add their own lighting to their display panels, these are some inexpensive options to consider:
+We strongly recommend that artists should add their own lighting to their display panels, and these are some inexpensive options to consider:

 - Clamp Shop Lights which can be found at hardware stores or online.